I need to make a project release plan - i.e. so that I can show where certain deliverables are launching on a timeline.

-- Group them by T-shirt sizes: Using your existing feature groups as a guide for feature sizes, give your future features equivalent sizes: small / medium / large / extra-large.
+- Group the future features by T-shirt sizes: Using your existing feature groups as a guide for feature sizes, give your future features equivalent sizes: small / medium / large / extra-large.

-- Extrapolate your future features onto a timeline: Now that you have sizes, and an expected quantity per iteration, you can arrange them, in the order you would like, onto a timeline using your iteration time (e.g. 2 weeks) as the units to mark on the timeline.
+- Extrapolate your Releases onto a timeline: Now that you have sizes for your releases, and an expected quantity per iteration, you can arrange the releases over iterations, onto a timeline using your iteration bandwidth.

 WARNING: Ensure your estimates are appropriately signposted!

 In any Agile project, all estimates must come with caveats.
 Add caution notes to your stakeholders communications like “Based on what we know, we predict that…”, or “Using rapid estimation, we predict that…”.
-Be careful to avoid committing to hard feature lists and deadlines.
+Be careful to avoid committing to “hard feature lists” and “hard deadlines”.
 If you are worried about this happening, then use 3-point estimation to manage expectations.